Overview

 Medium to extended range

-ECMWF-ENS medium and extended range reforecasts are currently generated every Monday and Thursday, for the same date in the past 20 years with 11 ensemble members out to a lead time of 46 days.
-For EFAS v5 and GloFAS v4, these meteorological reforecasts are available in two flavours, a high-resolution version on 9-km out to 15 days, and a lower resolution version at 36-km out to 46 days.
-For earlier EFAS and GloFAS versions, there was only one set of reforecasts which had higher resolution in the first 15 days (18-km) and low-resolution in the days of 16-46 (36-km).
+ECMWF-ENS medium and extended range reforecasts are currently generated on fixed days of the month, about every 4 days (1, 5, 9, 13, 17, 21, 25, 29, except 29 Feb), for the same date in the past 20 years with 11 ensemble members out to a lead time of 46 days.
+From EFAS v5 and GloFAS v4, the meteorological forcing for the hydrological reforecsts is available in two flavours, a high-resolution version on 9-km out to 15 days, and a lower resolution version at 36-km out to 46 days.
 The reforecasts then are forced through the CEMS-Flood hydrological modelling chain to produce 20 years of river discharge reforecasts, for all start dates available, with the 11 ensemble members.
 For EFAS, the high-resolution meteorological reforecasts are used as forcing out to day 15.
-For GloFAS, the first 15 days are forced with the high-resolution reforecasts, while the remaining days 16-46 period is forced with the low-resolution reforecasts.
+For GloFAS, the first 15 days are forced with the high-resolution meteorological reforecasts, while the remaining days 16-46 period is forced with the low-resolution reforecasts.
 This creates a single, seamless simulation from day 1 to day 46.
-A schematic of the available ECMWF-ENS-forced reforecasts over the whole January-December period with 2019 reference date (for which the reforecasts were produced), is given in Figure 1.
+A schematic of the available ECMWF-ENS-forced reforecasts over the whole January-December period with 2019 reference date (for which the reforecasts were produced still twice a week for Mondays and RThursdays), is given in Figure 1.

 For EFAS, the medium-range river discharge reforecasts are run for each river cell at a 6 hr time-step out to a lead time of 46 days with 11-ensemble members each.
 For GloFAS, the river discharge reforecasts are run for each river cell at a 24 hr time-step out to a lead time of 46 days with 11-ensemble members each.